-TRANSPORT: the investments will be aimed at increasing flexibility and security of the transportation system in Italy; ongoing improvements to the quality of the service; increase interconnection between infrastructures and greater flexibility of gas flows in Europe.
-Over the period in question, the planned investments should allow the Company to extend the total length of the transportation network (32,508 km in 2016) by around 1% and to increase the installed power in the compression stations by around 5% (approximately 922 MW in 2016).
+TRANSPORT: the investments will be aimed at increasing the flexibility and security of the transportation system in Italy; ongoing improvements to the quality of the service; increasing levels of interconnection between infrastructures and greater flexibility of gas flows in Europe.
+Over the period in question, the planned investments should allow the Company to extend the total length of the transportation network (32,500 km in 2017) by around 2% and to increase the installed power in the compression stations by around 5% (922 MW in 2017).

 STORAGE and LNG: the projects included in the plan, which are intended to improve the system's overall security and flexibility, allowing an increase in the period in question of approximately 4% of the available storage capacity (12.2 billion standard cubic metres in 2017) and approximately 2% of delivery point capacity (250 million standard cubic metres/day in 2017).